Pureskill75/honeyCo/README.md

 in the settings page.

 The app consists of a _rate or hate_ activity where users can rate upcoming giveaways.
 Honey Co. will be indexable in the Uinted Kingdom only.
-Beta launch date is June 2021 on Android devices (iOS release date TBC).
+Beta launch date is November 2021 on Android devices (iOS release date TBC).
 Note: _Complete features of the app are not included in this repo as this is only an example of a real production app_.

 ## Installation